 If you don't qualify for any HUD programs, you can work directly with your lender or consult with third-party mortgage counseling services.
 However, you must be careful to distinguish legitimate mortgage services from scammers.
 Scammers are adept at taking advantage of desperate homeowners for their own gain without providing any assistance in return.

-As an example, the Federal Trade Commission (FTC) recently sued a group of firms for making false promises to distressed homeowners.
+As an example, the Federal Trade Commission (FTC) sued a group of firms in 2018 for making false promises to distressed homeowners.
 The firms claimed a 98% or higher success rate, suggesting that they could secure mortgage payment reductions of hundreds of dollars per month and slice mortgage interest rates by 50%.
 By using modified logos, the firms falsely left the impression of endorsement by HUD's Making Home Affordable (MHA) programs.

 Customers were charged upfront fees for services, with many customers receiving no loan modifications at all.
 In some cases, lenders were not even contacted.
 Meanwhile, some consumers were advised not to contact their lender or make mortgage payments.